Tymursabrove/jobs-market-place/README.md

 ## The World IT jobs MarketPlace - Part-time jobs and gigs marketplace platform

-An android mobile application for IT jobs and gigs.
+An Cross Platform Mobile application for IT jobs and gigs.
 There are several functionalities such as posting jobs/talents, save/apply, chat, profile update.